fayfaywcl/CART315/Process/Journal.md

 There is one issues that I initially struggled to find the Unity Essentials project, but after returning to the Editor Essentials tutorials ( the first tutorial in the series) , I realized it must be opened through [Unity Hub](https://learn.unity.com/pathway/unity-essentials/unit/editor-essentials/tutorial/open-the-unity-essentials-project?version=6.0).
 Once that was resolved, the tutorials aligned correctly with my workspace.

-- Note to self: any unknown/ unfamiliar material showed in the tutorial, find the creator or the beginning tutorial of that series first.That’s may helps !
+- Note to self: any unknown/unfamiliar material showed in the tutorial, find the creator or the beginning tutorial of that series first.That’s may helps !

 As I worked through the tutorials, I learned a lot of the editor itself , including flythrough mode, camera alignment, and working with child objects and pivots.
 These tools made scene navigation and setup much more efficient for me!